yuanzhengxiong/remotive-jobs/README.md

-This is a full-stack web application which can shows a list of remotive jobs.
+This is a full-stack web application which shows a list of remotive jobs.
 The data is collected from https://remotive.io/.
 To run it on your local machine, please follow the folowing steps:

 1. clone repository
 2. `cd remotive-jobs`